vikramaH/links/AI and LLMs.md

 Unlike data scientists or machine learning engineers who often train models from scratch, AI engineers focus on integrating pre-trained models into applications or products.

+What is an AI model?
+===
+An AI model is a program that has been trained on a set of data to recognize certain patterns or make certain decisions without further human intervention.
+Simply put, an AI model is defined by its ability to autonomously make decisions or predictions, rather than simulate human intelligence.

+While all ML models are AI, not all AI involves ML.
+The most elementary AI models are a series of if-then-else statements, with rules programmed explicitly by a data scientist.
+Such models are alternatively called rules engines, expert systems, knowledge graphs or symbolic AI.

+Generative models vs. discriminative models  ==> One way to differentiate machine learning models is by their fundamental methodology: most can be categorized as either generative or discriminative.
+The distinction lies in how they model the data in a given space.

+AI models can be used to generate new data
+===

+A model can generate new data similar to the training data, for example, by using a Generative Adversarial Network (GAN).

+AI models can also be used to generate completely new data sets (synthetic data) or artificially bloat existing data (data augmentation) to train more robust algorithms.

+AI models can be used to automate tasks
+===

+To apply AI models in business, they are integrated into pipelines.
+A pipeline consists of several steps, including data acquisition, transformation, data analysis, and data output.

+In computer vision applications, a vision pipeline acquires the video stream and applies image processing before feeding individual images into the DL model.
+When applied in manufacturing, for example, this can be used to automate visual inspection or perform automated object counting of bottles on conveyor belts.

+List of the Most Popular AI Models
+===

+    AI Model #1: Linear Regression
+    AI Model #2: Deep Neural Networks
+    AI Model #3: Logistic Regression
+    AI Model #4: Decision Trees
+    AI Model #5: Linear Discriminant Analysis
+    AI Model #6: Naive Bayes
+    AI Model #7: Support Vector Machines
+    AI Model #8: Learning Vector Quantization
+    AI Model #9: K-nearest Neighbors
+    AI Model #10: Random Forest
+    AI Model #11: Linear Regression

 Known challenges of LLMs
 =====